 If you are a party or witness to court proceedings in Singapore, you may be required to file an “affidavit”.
 An affidavit is a written statement of fact signed by you, the deponent.

 You are required to swear or affirm the affidavit, to attest that its content is true.
 This is done by signing your affidavit in the presence of a Commissioner for Oaths.
 If you are involved in court proceedings in Singapore but are currently located outside Singapore, you do not have to travel to Singapore just to sign your affidavit before a Commissioner for Oaths.

 Instead, you can swear or affirm your affidavit overseas by signing it in the presence of any one of the following people in the country you are located.

 You can engage a qualified notary public in the country you are located to witness the signing of your affidavit.
 A notary public is a person who is authorised to witness, authenticate or certify documents for use in foreign countries, including foreign court proceedings.

 Generally, there is no need to send an affidavit that has already been signed in the presence of a local notary public for further verification or legalisation by the Singapore embassy or other body.
-This is because Order 41, Rule 12 of the Singapore Rules of Court states that an affidavit taken outside Singapore which has the seal or signature of the notary public or person authorised to administer oaths in that country, can be admitted for use in Singapore court proceedings without additional proof that the seal or signature belongs to that person.
+This is because Order 15, rule 23 of the Singapore Rules of Court states that affidavits may be affirmed outside Singapore, and does not impose any additional requirements for the affidavit to be admitted for use in a Singapore court.

 Singapore Consular Officer